 2. To enhance the skills and knowledge of the participants for an in-depth understanding of the modern concepts of epidemiological methods and its interpretation.

 Medical and Public Health Professionals, Students, University faculty members and Researchers from different institutions.

-Pre-conference will be held on March 11, 2018 from 13:30 PM onwards.
-In the pre-conference, there will be presentation regarding “Post Disaster Health System Strengthening Program in Nepal” followed by a panel discussion on the role of epidemiology can be instrumental in handling situation.
+Pre-conference was held on March 11, 2018.
+In the pre-conference, there was presentations regarding “Post Disaster Health System Strengthening Program in Nepal” followed by a panel discussion.

-Pre-conference will be followed by one day conference.
-Conference will be held on March 12, 2018.
-The conference will commence with an inaugural session and oration by Prof. Kenneth J Rothman which will be followed by two sessions Session I focus on ‘Epidemiologic Methods for Maternal and Child health Research’ and session II focus on ‘Epidemiologic Methods for Non-communicable diseases (NCD’s) Research’.
+Conference was held on March 12, 2018.
+The conference commenced with an inaugural session and oration by Prof. Dr. Kenneth J Rothman which was followed by two sessions Session I focused on ‘Epidemiologic Methods for Maternal and Child health Research’ and session II focused on ‘Epidemiologic Methods for Non-communicable diseases (NCD’s) Research’.

-Training workshop will be carried out from March 13-15, 2018 after the completion of pre-conference and conference.
-The training will constitute extensive participative sessions by epidemiologists on different topics.
+Training workshop was carried out from March 13-15, 2018 after the completion of conference.
+The training constituted extensive participative sessions by epidemiologists on different topics.
 Prof. Dr. Kenneth J Rothman and Prof. Dr. Elizabeth E Hatch were the facilitators for the training workshop.

 Pre-conference day- March 11, 2018